Ultimate Guide To Writing Blog Posts For SEO

 Keyword research informs you of what your target audience is searching for and how competitive it would be to rank for specific terms in the search engines.
 You perform keyword research to discover new keyword ideas, narrow down opportunities, and target niche categories with relatively low search volume.

 This is also your time to analyze the competition and get ideas from their websites, backlink profile, and inner pages.
-Often big authoritative sites have been around for a long time and already done a lot of research for you.
+Often big authoritative sites have been around for a long time and have already done a lot of research for you.
 But they may show weaknesses in ranking for specific niche keywords that you can capitalize on.

 My opinion is that the more time you spend on keyword research, the further you’ll go with the next steps.
-The best way to prepare a good blog post starts at intense keyword research.
+The best way to prepare a good blog post starts with intense keyword research.

 From here we move on to writing relevant content that you’ll use in your blog post to rank for keywords.